cabforum/servercert/docs/BR.md

 Completed validations of Applicant authority may be valid for the issuance of multiple Certificates over time.
 In all cases, the validation must have been initiated within the time period specified in the relevant requirement (such as [Section 4.2.1](#421-performing-identification-and-authentication-functions) of this document) prior to Certificate issuance.
 For purposes of domain validation, the term Applicant includes the Applicant's Parent Company, Subsidiary Company, or Affiliate.

-DNSSEC validation back to the IANA DNSSEC root trust anchor MUST be performed in accordance with [Section 4.2.2.2](#4222-dnssec-validation-requirements) on all DNS queries associated with the validation of domain authorization or control, and CAA record lookups by the Primary Network Perspective.
+DNSSEC validation MUST be performed in accordance with [Section 4.2.2.2](#4222-dnssec-validation-requirements) on all DNS queries associated with the validation of domain authorization or control, and CAA record lookups by the Primary Network Perspective.

 **Note**: FQDNs may be listed in Subscriber Certificates using `dNSName`s in the `subjectAltName` extension or in Subordinate CA Certificates via `dNSName`s in `permittedSubtrees` within the Name Constraints extension.